GaryHostt/Oracle_Integration/README.md

 ## Additional Workshops

+### Beginner Workshops

 The 4 workshops below are excellent for getting started with various components of OIC, they seek to minimize reliance on having pre-existing external systems with which to integrate.

 [Integration workshop with Process](https://github.com/OracleCPS/oracleintegrationday)

-The above workshop, labs 100 & 300 contains great starters for basic Application Integration while seeing a variety of its features.
+The above workshop, labs 100 & 300 contains great starters for basic Application Integration while seeing a variety of its toolset such as switch statements, javascript labraries, and more.
 Lab 400 has a great introduction for Process Automation that builds on the previous work.
 The next two workshops below expand on the use case while showing VBCS and integration with other systems.
 These three workshops are good starters to learn about the components of OIC and how to leverage them with more advanced use cases.

 [VBCS, Process, REST](https://github.com/OracleCPS/aiconlineshopping)